It's important to know how to eat healthy on a tight budget.

 Don't forget Gut Health Foods Probiotics and Prebiotics

 Fermented foods are fairly inexpensive to make and are loaded with nutrients.
 Fermenting your own vegetables is a great way to increase the enzymatic activity in your digestive system!
-To see how fermented foods help your body watch this video on Dr. Mercola's website.

 If you would like to read more about fermenting foods for health, check out the Weston Price Foundation suggestions.
 Kimchi, Sauerkraut, Yogurt, and Kefir are just a few and are loaded with probiotics.
 Try to add some fermented foods to stretch your tight budget and to improve your health.